wink-travel/docs/src/content/docs/travel-agent/what-is-agent.md

 ---
-title: What is Extranet?
+title: What is Agent?
-description: All you need to know about how to add your inentory to Wink.
+description: Learn how Wink supports registered travel agents.
 ---

 Reference pages are ideal for outlining how things work in terse and clear terms.